 For many decades the Czech-Liechtenstein relations were going through difficult periods in which the political and social development of Czechoslovakia in the 20th century played the most decisive role.
-The relations were significantly harmed by the confiscation of the property of the family of Liechtenstein based on the President Beneš Decrees.
+The relations were significantly harmed by the confiscation of the property of Liechtenstein citizens, including members of the Princely family based on the President Beneš Decrees.
 As a result, the diplomatic relations between both the countries, which had been interrupted in 1938, were not renewed in the post-war era.
 When the Czech Republic was established in 1993, both the states even refused to recognize mutually their independence and the diplomatic relations remained non-existent.

 The conditions for gradual reconciliation arose from the fresh atmosphere of the social-political change of the Czech Republic in the period after-November 1989 that brought also a gradual revaluation of the opinion on the post-war expulsion of national minorities and the Beneš Decrees.
 The relations started thawing and the rapprochement led to mutual recognition of both the countries and a renewal of the diplomatic relations in 2009.
 The Czech-Liechtenstein Commission of Historians was also established; it deals with the common history of Czech lands, Moravia and Silesia and the Princely House of Liechtenstein and it especially sheds light on historic issues the solutions of which were blocked by the situation in the Czech and Moravian society after 1945.